Short overview of what an online viewing room is.

-GAGOSIAN, DAVID ZWIRNER, ART BASEL ALL OFFER A VIEWING ROOM ON THEIR PLATFORMS.
+GAGOSIAN, DAVID ZWIRNER, ART BASEL they all offer VIEWING ROOMS ON THEIR PLATFORMS.

-For those of you who don't know what a viewing room means in the art world, it is usually a smaller separate private room in the gallery, where 1-3 art works are shown, in an intimate setting.
+For those of you who don't know what a viewing room means in the art world, it is usually a smaller separate private room in the gallery, where 1-3 art works from one artist are shown, in an intimate setting.

 Here the potential buyer/collector can view the selected artworks without any distractions.